-While Buster looks for ways to get out of serving in Iraq, Lindsay's quest to score a date at the Bluth Company Christmas party backfires after GOB's sexual harassment speech.
+While Buster looks for ways to get out of serving in Iraq, Lindsay's quest to score a date at the Bluth Company Christmas party backfires after Gob's sexual harassment speech.
 Michael and Maeby get ...

-Liz Lemon, head writer of the sketch comedy show "TGS with Tracy Jordan", must deal with an arrogant new boss and a crazy new star, all while trying to run a successful TV show without losing her mind.
+Liz Lemon, head writer of the sketch comedy show "TGS with Tracy Jordan", must deal with an arrogant new boss and a crazy new star, all while trying to run a successful television show without losing her mind.

 Meet the wildly dysfunctional Bluth family.
 This family was once at the height of real estate development in Orange County, California.
 But when the family business - the Bluth Company - goes bust, they're suddenly found penniless with their assets frozen.
 They move into their last remaining asset - the model home left over from their latest housing tract.
-Their luxury vehicles are replaced with a reminder of the family's former wealth - the stair car that accompanied their private jet.
+Their luxury vehicles are replaced with a reminder of the family's former wealth: 'the stair car that accompanied their private jet'.
 The patriarch of the family is George Bluth - he's now in prison, and loving every minute of it.
 His wife Lucille and daughter Lindsay are spoiled socialites who can't handle getting kicked out of family restaurants.
 His son Buster is in his mid 30's and lives at home.
-His son George Oscar Bluth is a magician who started a group to get magicians to be taken seriously - and gets kicked out when his own tricks are revealed.
+His son George Oscar Bluth is a magician who started a group to get magicians to be taken seriously, and gets kicked out when his own tricks are revealed.
 Lindsay is married to a man named Tobias Funke, once a psychiatrist, who decides ...Written by

 128 of 184 people found this review helpful.

 Was this review helpful to you?